syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 ## Visible resource count

-You can customize the number of visible resources in the day, week, work week and timeline views by using the `VisibleResourceCount` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.
+You can customize the number of visible resources in the day, week, work week and timeline views by using the [VisibleResourceCount](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ViewSettingsBase.html#Syncfusion_UI_Xaml_Scheduler_ViewSettingsBase_VisibleResourceCount) property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.

 N> Visible resource count exceed count of schedule `ResourceCollection` count then schedule `ResourceCollection` count will be displayed.

 ### Visible resource count in days view

-`DaysViewSetting` applicable for `Day`, `Week` and `WorkWeek` views.
+`DaysViewSettings` applicable for `Day`, `Week` and `WorkWeek` views.
 By default, value of this property is set to 3.
 {% tabs %}
 {% highlight xaml %}
 <Schedule:SfScheduler Name="schedule" ViewType="Week" ResourceGroupType="Resource">